Harry Leeson

-Harry Richard Leeson (born September 2, 2003) is a professional footballer who plays for Bristol City of the EFL Championship and is a youth international for Wales.
+Harry Richard Leeson (born 2 September 2003) is a Welsh footballer who plays for Bishop's Cleeve as a defender.
+He is a former youth international for Wales.

-Career
+Club career

 Leeson joined the Bristol City academy at under-nine level. he joined the under-18s on a scholarship in August 2020.
 Primarily used as a right-back for the youth sides, Gleeson was a second year scholar in the academy when he signed his first professional contract with the club, agreeing to a three-year contract in August 2021.
 Leeson has also been used as a wide right attacking outlet for Bristol City youth sides.

 In July 2023, Leeson was included in the Bristol City first-team squad on a pre-season training camp in Austria.
 He joined Gloucester City in October 2023 on a short-term loan.
-He was released by Bristol City at the end of the 2023-24 season.
-He played for Bishops Cleeve in July 2024.
+He was released by Bristol City at the end of the 2023–24 season.
+He played for Bishop's Cleeve from 2024 into the 2025–26 season.